AS9120B, ISO 9001:2015, AND FAA AC 0056B ACCREDITED

 Rivets are one of the most rigorous fasteners when considering the common types, coming in the form of metallic components with a smooth, cylindrical shaft and a head on one side.
 Like bolts, the tail-end of a rivet is passed through pre-drilled holes, though instead of mating with a component, a tool is used to deform the tail to establish a second head.
 This results in a dumbbell shaped rivet that permanently secures the assembly until the rivet is broken.

-Springs
+Working of Springs

 Mechanical springs are the most common variation that one may use for industrial, commercial, and consumer applications, and they may be procured in subtypes such as compression, extension, torsion, and wire form springs.
 Compression springs are used when a load is needed, and they generate this load when squeezed or compressed in an assembly.
 This allows them to be used in switches, automotive suspensions, and valves.
 With extension springs, stretching is what creates the load, and they have loops that attach to moving components.
 Generally, extension springs can be found in tensioning devices, switches, and levers.
 Torsion springs are also used to create loads,